This article compiles answers to the most common questions about Ledger Recover.

 ⚠️ Ledger Recover isn't compatible with Ledger Nano S.

 Ledger Recover availability depends on the country in which your passport or national identity card was issued.
-During the soft launch, a passport/national identity card issued by the European Union, the United Kingdom, Canada, or the United States is required to subscribe to the service.
+At launch, a passport/national identity card issued by the European Union, the United Kingdom, Canada, or the United States is required to subscribe to the service.
 We will be covering more countries and adding support for more documents in the coming months.
 Stay tuned.